rails/rails/guides/source/active_support_core_extensions.md

 duplicate.push 'another-string'

-# object was duplicated, so element was added only to duplicate
+# the object was duplicated, so the element was added only to the duplicate
 array     #=> ['string']
 duplicate #=> ['string', 'another-string']

 duplicate.first.gsub!('string', 'foo')

-# first element was not duplicated, it will be changed for both arrays
+# first element was not duplicated, it will be changed in both arrays
 array     #=> ['foo']
 duplicate #=> ['foo', 'another-string']
 ```

-As you can see, after duplicating `Array` instance, we got another object, therefore we can modify it and the original object will stay unchanged.
+As you can see, after duplicating the `Array` instance, we got another object, therefore we can modify it and the original object will stay unchanged.
 This is not true for array's elements, however.
-Since `dup` does not make deep copy, the string inside array is still the same object.
+Since `dup` does not make deep copy, the string inside the array is still the same object.

 If you need a deep copy of an object, you should use `deep_dup`.
 Here is an example: